-Figure 5: Example of consecutive high speed movie frames (2ms apart) of the collapse of a cloud of cavitation bubbles on the suction surface of a hydrofoil.
+Figure 6.
+Four consecutive high speed movie frames (2ms apart) of the global collapse of a cloud of cavitation bubbles on the suction surface of a hydrofoil.
 The flow is from right to left.
-A global cloud collapse occurs between frames (b) and (c).
-From Reisman et al. (1998).
+The global cloud collapse occurs between frames (b) and (c).
+From Reisman et al. [15].